gmx-io/gmx-synthetics/README.md

 - Price impact can be reduced by using positions and swaps and trading across markets, chains, forks, other protocols, this is partially mitigated with virtual inventory tracking

+- Virtual inventory tracks the amount of tokens in pools, it must be ensured that the tokens in each grouping are the same type and have the same decimals, i.e. the long tokens across pools in the group should have the same decimals, the short tokens across pools in the group should have the same decimals, assuming USDC has 6 decimals and DAI has 18 decimals, markets like ETH-USDC, ETH-DAI should not be grouped

 - Virtual IDs must be set before market creation / token whitelisting, if it is set after trading for the token / market is done, the tracking would not be accurate and may need to be adjusted

 - If an execution transaction requires a large amount of gas that may be close to the maximum block gas limit, it may be possible to stuff blocks to prevent the transaction from being included in blocks